 - Try your hand at spearfishing or free dive in search of giant clams.

-- Snorkel or scuba some of Fiji’s phenomenal coral reefs, considered some of the best in the world.
+- Snorkel or scuba some of Fiji’s most phenomenal coral reefs, considered some of the best in the world.

 - Start an after-school arts and crafts club for local youth.